× You can view the website in various languages - Please choose your language

 The pilot programme involved the mobilisation of approximately 2.50 lakh farmers into 250 FPOs (each with an average membership of 1,000 farmers) across the country, under two sub-schemes of the Rashtriya Krishi Vikas Yojana (RKVY), namely the National Vegetable Initiative for Urban Clusters and the Programme for Pulses Development for 60,000 rain-fed villages.

 To scale the FPO model, ‘Policy & Process Guidelines for Farmer Producer Organization’ were formulated in 2013.
 As a result of public policy thrust, there has been a substantial increase in the number of FPOs.
-Currently, there are more than 7,000 producer companies formed under various initiatives of the Government of India, including NABARD, SFAC, State Governments and other organisations.

 Promotion of FPOs

-A new Central Sector Scheme for Formation & Promotion of new 10,000 FPOs was launched by Hon’ble Prime Minister on 29th February, 2020 with budget outlay of Rs 6,865 crore till 2027-28.
+A new Central Sector Scheme for Formation & Promotion of new 10,000 FPOs was launched by Hon’ble Prime Minister Shri Narendra Modi on 29th February, 2020 with budget outlay of Rs 6,865 crore till 2027-28.
+Shri Modi launched the 10,000th FPO in February 2025 marking the achievement of the 10,000-FPO target set under the scheme.

 Reference: